Baremetrics/timelord/README.md

 ## Overview

 TimeLord is a lightweight Sinatra app that provides [Slack](http://slack.com/) .
-Once setup, you can type `#time` in your Slack channel and TimeLord will post the time in various time zones
+Once setup, you can type `#e,#p,#m,or #c` in your Slack channel and TimeLord will post the time in various time zones

 ## Usage